6 Things You Need to Know About Alabama Pedestrian Accidents

 When motor vehicles and pedestrians collide, the outcome can be catastrophic.
 Unfortunately, pedestrian-car accidents are on the rise in Alabama.
 Since 2008, pedestrian fatalities have increased by 56.9%.
 In 2017 alone, 113 pedestrians died in car crashes in Alabama, and another 706 suffered injuries.

 If you were seriously injured in a crash as a pedestrian, the at-fault driver might owe your compensation for your lost income, medical bills, and pain and suffering.
-Here, the bicycle accident lawyers at Andy Citrin Injury Attorneys outline six things you need to know about pedestrian accidents in Alabama.
+Here, the Mobile-based car accident lawyers at Andy Citrin Injury Attorneys outline six things you need to know about pedestrian accidents in Alabama.
 Keep reading to learn more.

 1. Pedestrians Don’t Always Have the Right of Way in Alabama